ElisaSalviato/SAMMY-method_4f/README.md

 The aligned and filtered reads produced by the previous commands are then processed to perform the analysis shown in the paper.

 ### 2.1) Coverage/single tracks
 From the alignment files the reads distribution along the reference genome is calculated throught the bamCoverage tool of DeepTools software suite and the information is stored in a file.
-To perform this step we provide the script `03a-genome_coverage__maker.sh` in `Data_processing` folder.
+To perform this step we provide the script `03a-genome_coverage__maker.sh` in `Scripts` folder.

 The script takes in input:
 1 - the bam file storing the information about the aligned and filtered reads created in the step 2) (e.g. input_filtered_aligned_trimmed.bam)